 Parts of Berry Pomeroy date back to the 15th century when it belonged to the Pomeroy family, but the castle you see today mainly dates back to the 16th century when it belonged to the Seymour family.

 Although this castle was reconstructed in 1560 after Edward VI died and during the reign of Catholic Mary I, the castle still exudes a lot of the wealth you’d expect from such an influential family.
-The Seymours planned to make it the most magnificent manor house in Devon.
+In fact, the Seymours planned to make it the most magnificent manor house in Devon.

 It is set in stunning gardens and is well worth the trip from Totnes.

-Dartington Hall is a country estate close to Totnes.
-Its gardens are open for all to explore.
+Dartington Estate is a country estate close to Totnes with lush grounds to explore.

-Encompassing 26 acres, these gardens feature sculptures, ancient trees and rare plants.
+Encompassing 26 acres, here you’ll find sculptures, ancient trees and rare plants.

 It’s a lovely place to go for a walk near Totnes!